WilcoxDevelopmentSolutions/odyssey/README.md

 We've provided a Docker environment for development.
 It's suggested you use that

+## Environment Configuration

+Before you do anything run `bin/install.sh`.
+This will copy all the sample configuration files to where they should be, plus prompt you to (optionally) edit them.

 ## Helper scripts

 We have several helper scripts to help you run or access the Docker based development environment.